epicalyx/100-days-of-ML-code-/LOG.md

 **Thoughts** : Learning about these libraries is fun and gives us an intuition as to why these are so important in implementing Machine Learning algorithms.

+## Day 14 October 9 , 2018

+**Today's Progress** : Continued with the linear algebra lectures and the python libraries.

+**Thoughts** : Study of linear algebra and python libraries really help in understanding the algorithms more efficiently.